diva-exchange/i2p-sam/README.md

 ## How to Run Unit Tests

+Assumptions:
+1. git, node and npm is available.
+2. docker and docker-compose is available.

+Clone the source code from git `git clone https://codeberg.org/diva.exchange/i2p-sam.git` and enter the folder `i2p-sam`.

-Prepare the test environment by creating three docker container:
+Prepare the test environment by creating the docker container:

 ```
 docker-compose -f test/sam.diva.i2p.yml up -d